 How do I get money out of the account?

-You can use a debit card for approved expenses or you can file a paper claim
+You can use a debit card for approved expenses or electronically submit claims through Paylocity's portal.

-You can use a debit card for approved expenses or you can file a paper claim
+You can use a debit card for approved expenses or electronically submit claims through Paylocity's portal.

-You can use a debit card, use bank provided checks, or make a withdrawal at an ATM
+You can use a debit card, or HSABank-provided checks, or make a withdrawal at an ATM.

 Can I change my deposit amount during the year?

-You may only change the amount during open enrollment and if you experience a Life Event
+You may only change the amount during open enrollment and if you experience a Qualifying Life Event.

-You may only change the amount during open enrollment and if you experience a Life Event
+You may only change the amount during open enrollment and if you experience a Qualifying Life Event.

 When are the funds available?

-Your entire contribution amount is available at the beginning of the year
+Your entire contribution amount is available at the beginning of the plan year.

 What happens if I don’t use the money during the year?